jacobtomlinson/website/content/posts/2023/2023-01-16-calver-regrets/index.md

 ## Distributions should be calendar versioned

-Ubuntu is also not a library or API, it is a Linux distribtion.
+Ubuntu is also not a library or API, it is a Linux distribution.
 Distributions are collections of tens, hundreds or thousands of pieces of software that have been curated and tested together.
 The semantics of major/breaking changes and minor/feature changes are less useful there.
 Every release will have many changes of all types from many projects in their collection.

 Distributions are also highly opinionated and at the same time totally arbitrary.
-A person or group of people have selected their preferred tools to fulfil the needs of a modern operating system and then have invested time and effort to verify that those tools are compatible.
+A person or group of people have selected their preferred tools to fulfill the needs of a modern operating system and then have invested time and effort to verify that those tools are compatible.
 The decisions to add, upgrade or replace various pieces of software are too complex to represent in a versioning scheme.
-Snapshotting a point in time and saying "this collection is good, we've tesed it and are happy" is the best you're going to get.
+Snapshotting a point in time and saying "this collection is good, we've tested it and are happy" is the best you're going to get.
 Then following up with patch releases is effectively like saying "remember that good collection we had, we've fixed a few issues with it".

-Many projects do the same kind of thing but at different levels of the software stack.
+Many projects do the same kind of thing, but at different levels of the software stack.
 Some curate container images containing software environments, such as the [Pangeo containers](https://github.com/pangeo-data/pangeo-docker-images).
 Other projects such as [Kubeflow](https://github.com/kubeflow/kubeflow) build platforms and toolkits out of many other pieces of software to serve a particular purpose.
 These are also distributions and calendar versioning is probably the right choice for them.

 One of the reasons behind Dask switching to CalVer was that it provides alternative implementations of the Pandas, NumPy and SciKit-Learn APIs which we refer to as Dask collections.
 This sort of makes Dask a distribution given that it is vendoring in multiple APIs from other projects.
 However in hindsight I'd argue that while the Dask collections are a vital part of Dask they are only a small part of the versioned ecosystem.
 Other components such as the Dask scheduler or deployment tooling should probably have stuck with SemVer given that they are just providing APIs to users and other projects.